keymapperorg/KeyMapper/docs/quick-start.md

 The screen that opens after tapping FIX may vary depending on your device.
 In my case, to disable optimisation I found the app(s) in the list, tapped them to open their settings, and chose 'Don't optimise' and on the second device, 'Disabled'.

+!!! tip
     There is an excellent guide at [dontkillmyapp.com](http://dontkillmyapp.com) that explains how to disable battery and/or memory optimisation for your specific device.
 If Key Mapper randomly stops working even after you complete these steps, ask for help in [the Discord server.](http://keymapper.club)

 ![](images/hg-settings-battery-optimisation.png) ![](images/hg-settings-battery-optimisation-light.png)